 Visual Merchandising Manager Salary

-Average Visual Merchandising Managers in the United States make around $57K annually.
-The most important factor affecting compensation for this group is geographic location, followed by experience level and the particular employer.
-Medical benefits are awarded to most, and a strong majority earn dental coverage.
-Work is enjoyable for Visual Merchandising Managers, who typically claim high levels of job satisfaction.
+Visual Merchandising Managers in the United States take home an average $58K annually.
+The most important factor affecting compensation for this group is geography, followed by years of experience and the individual firm.
+For the most part, Visual Merchandising Managers enjoy their work and report high levels of job satisfaction.
 Most enjoy medical while a strong majority get dental coverage.
 Vision coverage is also available to a fair number.
-Female Visual Merchandising Managers make up most of the survey respondents at 75 percent.
-Figures cited in this summary are based on replies to PayScale's salary questionnaire.
+Female Visual Merchandising Managers make up most of the survey respondents at 73 percent.
+The numbers in this rundown were provided by PayScale's salary survey participants.